Muhabzz/Muhabzz/README.md

- -  🔭 I’m currently working on something cool 😉
+ - 🔭 I’m currently working for jobs & Internships

-- 👯 I’m looking forward to collaborate on python projects.
+- 📋 I’m looking forward to collaborate on projects.

-- 🌱 Learning about Computer Vision and Machine Learning stuff
+- 🌱 Learning about Cyber Security and Software Engineering stuff

 - 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉